AgnieszkaMucha/ParticlePhysics/index.md

 ### D meson
 D mesons contain charm quark.
 The lighter D meson contains also one of the lightest quarks (up or down) whereas Ds has a heavier strange quark.
-Decayss of charm mesons involve the change of quark flavour through weak interaction.
+Decays of charm mesons involve the change of quark flavour through weak interaction.

 ### Project
 1. Plan of the experiment: